cnag-aat/assembly_pipeline/README.md

   --pe2 PE2             File with the illumina paired-end fastqs, already trimmed, pair 2.
   --processed-illumina PROCESSED_ILLUMINA
                         Directory to Processed illumina reads.
 Already there or to be produced by the pipeline.
-  --raw-10X RAW_10X     Directory to mkfastq Raw 10X reads.
+  --raw-10X RAW_10X [RAW_10X ...]
+                        Dictionary with 10X raw read directories, it has to be the mkfastq dir.
+You must specify as well the sampleIDs from this run.
+Example: '{"mkfastq-dir":"sample1,sample2,sample3"}'...
   --processed-10X PROCESSED_10X
                         Directory to Processed 10X reads.
 Already there or to be produced by the pipeline.
   --10X R10X            File with barcoded 10X reads in fastq.gz format, concatenated.
   --illumina-dir ILLUMINA_DIR
                         Directory where the raw illumina fastqs are stored.
 Default None --assembly-in ASSEMBLY_IN [ASSEMBLY_IN ...]
                         Dictionary with assemblies that need to be polished but not assembled and directory where they should be polished.
 Example: '{"assembly1":"polishing_dir1"}' '{"assembly2"="polishing_dir2"}' ...
   --postpolish-assemblies POSTPOLISH_ASSEMBLIES [POSTPOLISH_ASSEMBLIES ...]
                         Dictionary with assemblies for whic postpolishing steps need to be run but that are not assembled and base step for the directory where the first postpolishing step should be run.
-Example:
+Example: '{"assembly1":"s04.1_p03.1"}'
-                        '{"assembly1":"s04.1_p03.1"}' '{"assembly2"="s04.2_p03.2"}' ...
+                        '{"assembly2":"s04.2_p03.2"}' ...

 Outputs:
   --pipeline-workdir PIPELINE_WORKDIR
                         Base directory for the pipeline run.
+Default /software/assembly/pipelines/Assembly_pipeline/v2.0/assembly_pipeline/
-Default /scratch/project/devel/aateam/src/assembly_pipeline/ --filtlong-dir FILTLONG_DIR
+  --filtlong-dir FILTLONG_DIR
                         Directory to process the ONT reads with filtlong.
-Default s01.1_p01.1_Filtlong --flye-dir FLYE_DIR   Directory to run flye.
-Default s02.1_p01.1_flye/ --nextdenovo-dir NEXTDENOVO_DIR
+Default s02.1_p01.1_Filtlong --flye-dir FLYE_DIR   Directory to run flye.
+Default s03.1_p02.1_flye/ --nextdenovo-dir NEXTDENOVO_DIR
                         Directory to run nextdenovo.
-Default s02.2_p01.1_nextdenovo/ --flye-polishing-dir POLISH_FLYE_DIR
+Default s03.2_p02.1_nextdenovo/ --flye-polishing-dir POLISH_FLYE_DIR
                         Directory to polish the flye assembly.
-Default s03.1_p02.1_polishing/ --nextdenovo-polishing-dir POLISH_NEXTDENOVO_DIR
+Default s04.1_p03.1_polishing/ --nextdenovo-polishing-dir POLISH_NEXTDENOVO_DIR
                         Directory to run nextdenovo.
-Default s03.2_p02.2_polishing/ --eval-dir eval_dir   Base directory for the evaluations.
+Default s04.2_p03.2_polishing/ --eval-dir eval_dir   Base directory for the evaluations.
 Default evaluations/ --stats-out stats_out
                         Path to the file with the final statistics.

 Filtlong:
-  --filtlong-path filtlong_path
-                        Path to the filtlong software.
-Default /scratch/project/devel/aateam/bin/filtlong --filtlong-minlen filtlong_minlen
+  --filtlong-minlen filtlong_minlen
                         Minimum read length to use with Filtlong.
 Default 1000 --filtlong-min-mean-q filtlong_min_mean_q
                         Minimum mean quality to use with Filtlong.
 Default 80 --filtlong-opts filtlong_opts
                         Extra options to run Filtlong (eg. -t 4000000000)

+Kraken2:
+  --kraken2-db kraken2_db
+                        Database to be used for running Kraken2.
+Default None --kraken2-kmer kraken2_kmers
+                        Database to be used for running Kraken2.
+Default None --kraken2-opts additional_kraken2_opts
+                        Optional parameters for the rule Kraken2.
+Default --kraken2-cores kraken2_threads
+                        Number of threads to run the Kraken2 step.
+Default 16

 Trim_Galore:
   --trim-galore-opts trim_galore_opts